See below a list of frequently asked questions (FAQs).

 5. Where will data and samples be stored?

 All data and samples are stored at Strangeways Research Laboratory.
-Data will be stored in accordance with the 1998 Data Protection Act.
+Data will be stored in accordance with the 2018 General Data Protection Regulation (GDPR).
 Data and samples may be stored for many years while genetic analysis takes place and will then be destroyed.

 6. What about confidentiality?